 OVERVIEW

-ABBV-383 (previously known as TNB-383) is a fully-human CD3 x BCMA bispecific antibody that is being investigated to treat multiple myeloma.
+ABBV-383 (previously known as TNB-383) is a fully human CD3 x BCMA bispecific antibody that is being investigated to treat multiple myeloma and AL amyloidosis.

 PROPOSED MECHANISM OF ACTION

-Multiple myeloma is characterized by the expansion of malignant PCs in the bone marrow (BM), associated with excessive production of monoclonal immunoglobulins.
-In MM, expression of BCMA is significantly increased on malignant vs normal PCs and overexpression of BCMA promotes proliferation and survival of MM cells.1
+Multiple myeloma (MM) is characterized by the expansion of malignant PCs in the bone marrow (BM), which is associated with excessive production of monoclonal immunoglobulins.
+In MM, expression of BCMA is significantly increased on malignant versus normal PCs; overexpression of BCMA promotes proliferation and survival of MM cells.1

-ABBV-383 is designed with a set of unique features including an αCD3 moiety that allows lysis with minimal cytokine release, two αBCMA domains for high-affinity cell surface BCMA binding, and a silenced IgG4 backbone preventing nonspecific immune activation and may permit longer interval dosing.2-4
+ABBV-383 is designed with a set of unique features, including an αCD3 moiety that allows for target cell lysis with minimal cytokine release, two αBCMA domains for high-affinity cell surface BCMA binding, and a silenced IgG4 backbone that prevents nonspecific immune activation and may permit longer interval dosing.2-4

 DEVELOPMENT

-ABBV-383 is a is being investigated in multiple phase 1 trials to treat R/R MM.
+ABBV-383 is a is being investigated in multiple trials to treat relapsed/refractory (R/R) MM and AL amyloidosis.

 CLINICAL TRIALS